google/knative-gcp/docs/install/pubsub-service-account.md

 (`roles/pubsub.publisher`).

-1. Create a new Service Account named `cre-pubsub` with the following =command:
+1. Create a new Service Account named `cre-pubsub` with the following
+    command:

     ```shell
     gcloud iam service-accounts create cre-pubsub
     ```

-2. Give that Service Account the necessary permissions on your project.
+1. Give that Service Account the necessary permissions on your project.

     In this example, and for the sake of simplicity, we will just grant `roles/pubsub.editor` privileges to the Service Account, which